 Signals – score 1 if true

 For stock screeners with sufficient data, implementing these signals may lead to performance improvements in value investing strategies.
+Check our investing glossary for definitions of these terms.

 The April, 2010 issue of the AAII Journal has an excellent article by Cara Scatizzi on the Piotroski Score and the effect of the using TTM data rather than annual data to calculate the signals.
 This addresses freshness of the data issues.
 The lack of passing stocks from a rigorous use of a perfect score of 9 is also discussed.